SciRooPlot/SciRooPlot/README.md

 // as you can see the plot definition becomes simpler now since we
 // do not have to specify again all of the layout overhead and can focus on the content

-// for re-occuring data it can make sense to define a bunch of properties only once
+// for re-occurring data it can make sense to define a bunch of properties only once
 // and then just re-use this layout for different plots: using DataLayout = Plot::Pad::Data;
 DataLayout pp_5TeV = DataLayout().SetOptions(curve).SetLineStyle(9).SetColor(kGreen+3);